mbabynames search ✿

 Bronagh Nicole

-Bronagh, meaning "noble and strong", pairs with Nicole, meaning "victory of the people".
+Bronagh, meaning "sorrow", pairs with Nicole, meaning "victory of the people".
 The meanings point in complementary directions.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bronagh Michelle